 DK/REFUSE [CONTINUE]

-[Question 150g is asked only of households that used a money order from a place other than a bank in the last 12 months and that pay bills.]
+[Question 150g is asked only of households that used a money order from a place other than a bank in the last 12 months.]

 150g.
 In a typical month, did you (if OTHERS AGE≥15 FILL: or someone else in your household) use a money order from a place other than a bank to pay bills?